 Second, the amendment makes a series of changes to the Guidelines Manual to promote stylistic consistency in how subdivisions are designated.
 When dividing guideline sections into subdivisions, the guidelines generally follow the structure used by Congress to divide statutory sections into subdivisions.
-Thus, a section is broken into subsections (starting with "(a)"), which are broken into paragraphs (starting with "(1)"), which are broken into subclauses (starting with "(1)"), which are broken into subclauses (starting with "(1)").
+Thus, a section is broken into subsections (starting with "(a)"), which are broken into paragraphs (starting with "(1)"), which are broken into subparagraphs (starting with "(A)"), which are broken into clauses (starting with "(i)"), which are broken into subclauses (starting with "(I)").
 For a generic term, "subdivision" is also used.
 When dividing application notes into subdivisions, the guidelines generally follow the same structure, except that subsections and paragraphs are not used; the first subdivisions used are subparagraphs (starting with "(A)").
 The amendment identifies places in the Guidelines Manual where these principles are not followed and brings them into conformity.